heizray/SQL_Project/README.md

 LIMIT 10;
 ```

-Here's the breakdown of the top data analyst jobs
+Here's the breakdown of the top data analyst roles
 in 2023:
 - **Job Title Variety :** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.